Inochi2D/inochi-creator/README.md

 # Inochi Creator
 An in-progress rigging application for Inochi2D.
 Written in D using GTK, imgui and Inochi2D.

+# Why can't I theme this app?
+There's some checks in place to ensure that the app does not use any other themes than Adwaita
+This is to prevent breakage due to unsupported theme usage.
+On top of this, widgets in this app are made specifically for Adwaita and can not be styled
+with css.

 # Building on Linux
 Just run `dub build`